Campylobacter: Treatment

 The infection is usually self-limiting and, in most cases, symptomatic treatment by liquid and electrolyte replacement is sufficient to treat human infections.
 Symptoms typically last 5–7 days.
 Treatment with antibiotics has only a minor effect on the typical duration of the infection in non-complex cases, and is discouraged except in high-risk patients.

 Diagnosis of campylobacteriosis is made by testing a fecal specimen.
 Standard treatment in high-risk cases is azithromycin, a macrolide antibiotic, especially for Campylobacter infections in children, although other antibiotics, such as quinolones, tetracycline and other macrolides are sometimes used to treat gastrointestinal Campylobacter infections in adults.
 In case of systemic infection, other bactericidal antibiotics are used, such as ampicillin, amoxicillin/clavulanic acid, or aminoglycosides.
 Fluoroquinolone antibiotics, such as ciprofloxacin or levofloxacin, may no longer be effective in some cases, due to resistance.
-In addition to antibiotics, dehydrated children may require intravenous fluid treatment in a hospital.
+In addition to antibiotics, dehydrated patients may require intravenous fluid treatment in a hospital.